ethz-asl/student_presentation_calendar/github/README.md

 # lab-infrastructure's Github utils

 The two Python scripts in this directory allow you to download an archival copy of a Github repository and then to restore it if needed.
-They also allow you to check for outdated repositories in your organization.
+They also allow you to *check for outdated repositories in your organization*.
 The motivation of these tools is to take old, unused repositories from Github organizations out of the way.
 This is sometimes necessary, particularly in large organizations that tend to manage a huge number of repositories.